Learning Abroad Center

 About

 Witness the challenge of building an education system in the rapidly developing country of Brazil.
 In partnership with a model private school, you will co-teach English in an early childhood, elementary, or junior high classroom.
 As the economic powerhouse in South America and a pivotal provider of world food exports, Brazil has global ambitions (as typified by its hosting of the 2014 World Cup and the 2016 Olympics), which some citizens believe diverted funds from more valuable priorities like education.
 Through school visits, speakers, and working in a classroom, you will examine how the country balances spending on showcase projects and other development needs, while providing education services to its citizens.
-You will teach in Feira de Santana with short stays in Salvador and Espirito Santo, experiencing three distinctive Brazilian cities.
+You will teach in Feira de Santana with short stays in Salvador and Espirito Santo, experiencing 3 distinctive Brazilian cities.

 Program Model